jonomarx/Chat/README.md

 # Chat
-# All writen in java (and apache netbeans)
+# All writen in java and java editors
 Master is Stable version
 (has been tested)

-YES!
-Jars FINALLY work via command line.
+I fixed the jars for command line
 On ubuntu & Mac the program won't exit if you close the window.